 Main Subheading

 The concept of a circular segment arises from the intersection of a circle with a line (the chord).
 This seemingly simple intersection creates a shape with unique geometric properties.
-Segments can be classified as either minor or major, depending on the size of the arc.
+But segments can be classified as either minor or major, depending on the size of the arc.
 A minor segment is subtended by a smaller arc (less than half the circumference of the circle), while a major segment is subtended by a larger arc (more than half the circumference).
 The ability to distinguish between these types is essential for applying the correct formulas and interpreting results accurately.

 Comprehensive Overview